Breckenridge Oktoberfest

 Service animals are excluded from this policy.

 Yes, you can purchase a beer at the event without purchasing a stein.
-Drinks will be served in reusable r.cups.
+Drinks will be served in reusable r.cups or cans.

 Breckenridge Oktoberfest is an event free of single-use plastic bottles and cups.
 For the first time this year, alcoholic beverages at Oktoberfest will be served in reusable cups designed by r.Cups.
 Once a guest finishes their drink, these sturdy cups should be dropped in designated bins, from which they’ll be taken to be washed and reused in the future.
 The r.cups are a sustainable option that eliminates waste to landfill and has a smaller carbon footprint than recycling.
 To stay hydrated, visitors are encouraged to bring reusable water bottles and refill at water stations located throughout the event footprint.
 This year’s event also includes a small sustainability fee that will be charged upon receiving a wristband.
 This fee supports all of the efforts to make the event more sustainable.